SainsburyWellcomeCentre/rc2_analysis/README.md

 processed_camera_fast_dir/processed_camera_slow_dir
 : Similar to above but for the processing of the camera data.

-formatted_data_dir
-: Directory containing the eventual formatted.mat files.
-After preprocessing of the data, we combine it into a formatted data file.
-Paths to the formatted data files are of form `<formatted_data_dir>\<probe_id>.mat`

-summary_data_dir
-: Directory containing summary data .csv files.
-See below for the types of summary data file.
-They are:
-- stationary and motion
-- offsets of replayed trials
-- speed tuning properties

 figure_dir
 : Directory in which figures will be stored.